G.A.R. Post: Oliver Morton Post #10 Snohomish, WA

 Highest Rank: Pvt.

-In February, 1864 the 5’9” fair complexioned farm boy went off to war.
+In February, 1864 Lester, then a 5’9” fair complexioned farm boy left home and went off to war.
 In later years he reported that around 7/64 at or near Marietta, GA he contracted lung disease and rheumatism from exposure and sleeping on the wet ground.
 At some point, also in the line of duty, he had suffered poisoning of the right leg due to a scorpion bite.
-Although he was not treated in the hospital for these ailments, in post war years they left him disabled and eligible for a government pension which, at the time of his death amounted to $21.50 per month.
+Although he was not treated in the hospital for these ailments, in post war years they left him disabled and eligible for a government pension which, at the time of his death, amounted to $21.50 per month.

 Buried at Snohomish G.A.R.